Swapnil4Github/project-Flask_ENR_api/README.md

 ```

 Wohoo!
 It's done.
+**Step 7:**
+Give Input through endpoint to perform NER on it

-Now go to you browser's search box and paste the server IP **127.0.0.1:8000**
+Now go to you browser's search box and paste the server IP **127.0.0.1:8000/"INPUT"